Skip to content

 • LogLevel.from_value("warning")Some(LogLevel.Warning)

-• str(LogLevel.Info)"info" (Display uses the value)
+• str(LogLevel.Info)"info" (string display uses the value)

-• Serde serializes/deserializes using the value string
+• Serialization and deserialization use the value string

 Basic IntEnum